 No CO2-certificates are considered in this study as the Marmoleum manufacturing is realized without offsetting.

 7.13 Life Cycle Inventory Analysis

-In the table 3 the environmental impacts are presented for all the lifecycle stages with two End of Life scenarios:
+In table 3 the environmental impacts for all the lifecycle stages are presented for Marmoleum Modular tile 2.5 mm.